appuio/ops-techlab/labs/41_out_of_resource_handling.md

-## Lab 4.1: Out of resource handling
+## Lab 4.1: Out of Resource Handling

 This lab deals with out of resource handling on OpenShift platforms, most importantly the handling of out-of-memory conditions.
 Out of resource conditions can occur either on the container level because of resource limits or on the node level because a node runs out of memory as a result of overcommitting.
 They are either handled by OpenShift or directly by the kernel.